Coding-with-Callie/coding-with-callie-website/README.md

 ### Create pull request to merge code into main branch
 * Go to the coding-with-callie-website repository on GitHub
 * Here you should see a prompt that asks if you want to make a pull request from the branch you just pushed
-* Fill out the pull request form with a clear title and description of the changes you have made and any other relevant information
+* Fill out the pull request form with a concise title and description of the changes you have made and any other relevant information
 <p>&nbsp;</p>